zisshh/transqlate/README.md

 * **Fine-tuning**: Trains a small LLM (Phi-4 Mini) for high-accuracy, schema-aware SQL generation using QLoRA and the Unsloth library, leveraging cloud GPUs for scalable training.
 * **Schema Retrieval (RAG)**: Integrates a schema retrieval pipeline to provide the model with only relevant database context, supporting large and complex databases without exceeding model context limits.
 * **Production-Ready CLI**: Offers a robust and user-friendly CLI for interactive query generation, schema exploration, and safe SQL execution with explicit guardrails against dangerous queries.
-* **PyPI Distribution**: The CLI tool is pip-installable and supports Python 3.8–3.12 (Python 3.13 is not yet supported).
+* **PyPI Distribution**: The CLI tool is pip-installable and supports Python 3.8–3.13

 ---